nextgis/docs_ngweb/source/webmaps_admin.rst

 The “Transparency” field sets the layer transparency on a map between 0% (opaque) and 100% (completely transparent).

-We recommend setting the "Adapter" field to "Image" (the entire map rendered as a single image) if there are no specific requirements.
-Alternatively, you can choose “Tiles” (images of 256 x 256 pixels).
+We recommend setting the "Adapter" field to "Image".

 For "Scale" parameters you may enter a range, ex.
 "1 : 10 000".
 Scale range could be set in the layer's style or the layer settings.

 .. note::
-   Max and min scale can be set not only using the Web Map’s Layers tab, but also in the layer style itself (See an example).
-If the layer should not be displayed in a certain range of scales, we recommend to mark in in the Web Map’s layer settings.
+   Max and min scale can be set not only using the Web Map’s Layers tab, but also in the layer style itself (See an `example <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#osm-water-line>`_).
+If the layer should not be displayed in a certain range of scales, we recommend to mark it in the Web Map’s layer settings.
 If the scale limit is only set within the style, empty tiles will be generated in other scales, which is less efficient.

 The order of the layers on a map can be different from the order in which they appear in the tree.
 Click "Layer order" in the "Layers" tab of the map settings.
 It allows to choose the order of the displayed layers without affecting the groups.